Hen Party Planning Checklist for Brighton | 2026 Guide

 Capture videos and candid moments.

-Record the hen's reactions during the cocktail masterclass or the drag performance at Bar Broadway.
+Film the hen's reaction at the cocktail masterclass or the drag show at Bar Broadway.

 Prepare for the next day's activities.

-Lay out any beach gear for a morning on Brighton Beach or comfortable shoes for exploring North Laine.
+Lay out beach gear or comfy shoes for North Laine the next morning.

 Distribute any hen party favours or small gifts.

-Consider small Brighton-themed gifts, like sticks of rock or mini bottles of local gin.
+Sticks of rock or mini bottles of local gin make easy Brighton favours.

 Pro tips for Brighton